staccDOTsol/FTX_and_four_other_exchange_futures_and_funding_arbitrage_scanner/README.md

-NEEDS a minimum balance of $1000 in BTC (no other margin will work presently).
+NEEDS a minimum balance of $1000 in BTC, split 1/4 evenly with ADA, ETH, LINK and BTC coin-m balances.
 If using a lesser balance, change divisor=100 along the top and replace with a number lesser than 100.
 Note this will create larger maker orders and mess up the exposure, meaning that my trial on youtube means basically nothing.

+Alright so, coin-m futures need you to have balance in the coins you're looking to trade, rather than balance just in BTC.
+So, the script now assumes you have 1/4 your balance equally across LINK, ADA, ETH and BTC.
+I also was unable to test with my measly $25, as that wasn't enough for minimum trades into all those coins @ spot.
+USE AT OWN RISK.
+I haven't seen it enter into a set of orders yet.